nina140504/Final-Project-tb1/README.md

 ### Playing instructions
 To start the game run the **main_menu.py** file - the following files will then start automatically.
 To end the game close the window.

+### Licensing
+All music and sound files used in this project are royalty-free files.
+The images used to generate the characters with ai were all publicly available.

 ![image](https://github.com/user-attachments/assets/4fee095c-e9e4-4fe2-9884-af1aaeed4c19)